 I’ve worked on many strategies with many different clients over the years.
 The common sense way to start these projects would be to ask, “What is your goal?” and then make a determination on what the strategy should be.
 However, you’d be surprised at how many times the client dictates the strategy before the goal is even discovered.

-If you’re in the business, you know that oftentimes a client might say “We need SEO” or “We need paid search” not really knowing if these are the correct strategies or not.
+If you’re in the business, you know that oftentimes a client might say “We need SEO services” or “We need paid search management” not really knowing if these are the correct strategies or not.
 They instinctively reach for these strategies based on something someone said a conference or something they read online.

 They think, “Our website traffic should be higher” without any sense as to why or what it will accomplish.
 Then, they hear an expert talk about the benefits of paid search or read a case study on how the latest SEO strategy helped a business get 10,000 more visits to their site a month and it’s all they can think about.